 - 325. Topics in Contemporary German Society (3)

 - 340. Business German (3)

 - 360. Topics in German Language and Culture (1-3)

 Major Requirements (37 credit hours, if started at 112 or 211; 37 credit hours if starting at 111)

 - Study Abroad

 - One course from another foreign language at the appropriate level

-- Attendance at Mensa (251) expected every semester, required when not enrolled in a German course; 2 hours applied to major or minor
+- Enrollment in German Table (251) expected every semester, required when not enrolled in a German course; 2 hours applied to major or minor

 - No more than one upper level course taught in English is allowed to count toward major requirements.